graveja0/health-care-markets/README.md

 ![Geographic Markets Identified by HSA, HRR, and Commuting Zone](README_files/figure-gfm/unnamed-chunk-25-1.png)

+As seen in the map, only two HSAs are represented in Philadelphia county, while only a single HRR and commuting zone is represented.
+Thus, measures of hospital concentration that draw on these measures will include *all* hospitals in the county (plus in neighboring areas also inclued in the HSA, HRR, or CZ).

 ### Community Detection vs. Health Service Areas (HSAs)

 HSAs are constructed via what is essentially unique community detection